 4. Travel Insurance

 During Covid, insurance has become a dirty word.
+One of the important Thailand travel tips is to get insurance.
 Seasoned travelers have long recognised the value of having comprehensive Travel Insurance when traveling abroad.
 Travel insurance protected travelers from unforeseen events such as:

 - Emergencies in medicine